-For the year ended June 30, 2022, SBCERA's financial position and results from operations have experienced a decrease from the prior year, as net position decreased by \$333.9 million or 2.4% from the year ended June 30, 2021.
-For the year ended June 30, 2021, net position increased by \$3.3 billion or 32.6% from the year ended June 30, 2020.
-The overall decrease in net position for June 30, 2022 is primarily attributable to the depreciation in the fair value of the Plan's investment portfolio due to investment losses incurred.
+For the year ended June 30, 2023, SBCERA's financial position and results from operations have experienced a increase from the prior year, as net position increased by \$768.4 million or 5.8% from the year ended June 30, 2022.
+For the year ended June 30, 2022, net position decreased by \$333.9 million or 2.5% from the year ended June 30, 2021.
+The overall increase in net position for June 30, 2023 is primarily attributable to the appreciation in the fair value of the Plan's investment portfolio due to investment gains.
 Despite the fluctuations in the financial markets, SBCERA remains in a sound financial position to meet its obligations to members and their beneficiaries.
 The overall financial position of SBCERA results from a very strong and successful investment program, risk management, and strategic planning.
 As a long-term investor, SBCERA can take advantage of price volatility along with a diversified exposure to domestic and international equities, fixed income investments, natural resources, real estate, infrastructure, private equity, and overlay programs.
 Overall, this diversification minimizes the risk of loss and maximizes the rate of return for the Plan.